Stu67nt/TerminalVideoPlayer/README.md

 - Video resolution scales with terminal size.

 ## Usage Tutorial
+For testing convenience in the github a download of Bad Apple has been provided.
+You can probably just spam enter through the settings you are prompted for, and it will be fine.
+If you just want to see it work.
+For actual use read below.

 When you run the program, you will be prompted to configure a few settings each time you want to watch a video.
 Here is an explanation of all of them.
 | Setting | Options | Explanation |
 |:-------:|:-------:|:-----------:|